-The influx of technology into our lives and our learning environments has had a profound impact on the way in which educators approach how they teach and, often, what they teach.
-It may initially appear that the use of technology within a performance-based classroom is outside of traditional practice and can only impede the learning process.
-However, when used purposefully, educational technology can be an effective learning tool in the music, art, and physical education classrooms.
-The tools available-computers, tablets, software, smartphones, interactive white boards, overhead projectors, software and hardware synthesizers, and video and audio recording devices-are generally affordable (or free) and help to transform learning environments from teacher-centered to student-centered learning environments.
+The influx of technology into our lives and our classrooms has had a profound impact on the way in which educators approach how they teach and, often, what they teach.
+When used purposefully, educational technology can be an effective learning tool in education specialist settings.
+The tools available-computers, tablets, software, smartphones, interactive white boards, document cameras, software and hardware synthesizers, and video and audio recording devices-are generally affordable (or free) and help to transform classrooms from teacher-centered to student-centered learning environments.